WebAssembly/spec/proposals/gc/MVP.md

 All *concrete* heap types (of the form `(type $t)`) are situated below either `data` or `func`.
 RTTs are below `eq`.

 In addition, a host environment may introduce additional inhabitants of type `any` that are are in neither of the above three leaf type categories.
 The interpretation of such values is defined by the host environment.

 Note: In the future, this hierarchy could be refined, e.g., to distinguish compound data types that are not subtypes of `eq`.

-##### Defined Types
+##### Structural Types

+The subtyping rules for structural types are only invoked during validation of a `sub` [type definition](#type-definitions).

 * Structure types support width and depth subtyping
   - `struct <fieldtype1>* <fieldtype1'>* <: struct <fieldtype2>*`